CreativeTechGuy/tree-despawn-timer/README.md

 ![Demo](./demo.png)

 This plugin will estimate the amount of time remaining to cut a tree before it'll be chopped down (despawn).
-This takes into account the new forestry mechanics where a tree will stay standing for a set amount of time, will regain health when not being chopped, etc. The plugin is highly accurate if you are chopping alone, and reasonably accurate for everything else.
-It works best for higher level trees with longer despawn timers.
+This takes into account the [new forestry mechanics](https://oldschool.runescape.wiki/w/Forestry) where a tree will stay standing for a set amount of time, will regain health when not being chopped, etc. The plugin is highly accurate if you are chopping alone, and reasonably accurate for everything else.

 If the plugin is reasonably confident that it knows how long a tree has left, it'll show a timer on the tree.
-If there's no timer, the tree has an unknown amount of time left so you should assume it'll be chopped down any moment.
+If the tree was already being chopped when you arrived, no time is shown as we cannot be confident in the time remaining.

 Technical details gathered through testing (not official):